Reserve Airmen take part in Exercise Nexus Dawn medical scenario

 |Downloads:

-This work, Reserve Airmen take part in Exercise Nexus Dawn medical scenario [Image 6 of 6], by SSgt Ryan Green, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Reserve Airmen take part in Exercise Nexus Dawn medical scenario, by SSgt Ryan Green, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT